NSHipster/articles/2019-04-29-optional-throws-result-async-await.md

 ---
-title: Optional, throws, Result, and async/await
+title: Optional, throws, Result, async/await
 author: jemmons
 category: Swift
 excerpt: "An exploration of error handling in Swift: then, now, and soon."